Shared Flavors , Shared Memories

 From spotless supermarket shelves to whole animals at the market, a quiet shift in how we see meat reveals more than just what we eat.

 I remember the first time I walked into Whole Foods.
 It was beautiful.
-Greens, reds, yellows — vegetables stacked carefully along the aisles, forming a wall of color that almost looked like a piece of art.
-Even salad greens came pre-washed, sealed in plastic bags, ready to use.
-All you had to do was open the bag, pour it into a bowl, and it was done.
+Greens, reds, yellows — vegetables stacked along the aisles, forming a wall of color that almost looked like art.
+Even the meat was neatly portioned and tightly wrapped in plastic.
+There was no smell.
+No trace of the animal.

-People joked that Whole Foods was “Whole Paycheck” because of how expensive it was.
+People joked it was "Whole Paycheck."
 But standing there, it made sense.
-They were premium: organic, clean, carefully packaged.
-I remember thinking I didn’t mind paying for it, because everything felt right, safe, and exactly as it should be.
-It gave off a kind of brightness, even if something about it felt just a little removed.
+Everything felt premium: organic, clean, carefully packaged.
+I didn't mind paying for it.
+Everything felt right, safe, exactly as it should be.

 Hungarian liver and blood sausages (hurka) stacked in a glass baking dish.